YasmineBB/curated/README.md

 ### Crispy Forms

-All the form on the site were applying the crispy form filter accurately except the checkout page which kept throwing a BoundField error.
-In the end the form was styled with CSS targeting each field.
+All the forms on the site were applying the crispy form filter accurately except the checkout page which kept throwing a BoundField error.
+I couldn't manage to solve this so in the end the form was styled with CSS targeting each field.

 ### Toast when basket has an item